10 Important Lab Glassware | List of Names and Uses in Chemistry

 1. To measure and take a desired volume of liquid.

-2. To make up the final volume of mixtures by small additions using a pipette.
+2. To make up the final volume of mixtures, small additions are made using a pipette.

 3. Conical flask